CYBERVINE/capstone/README.md

-Two capstone proposals with two other ideas.
+Capstone proposals and other ideas.